EAGLE Explains PAFI Process

 Key Takeaways:

-• The Eliminate Aviation Gasoline Lead Emissions (EAGLE) group is detailing the Piston Aviation Fuels Initiative (PAFI) process for FAA "fleet authorization" of new unleaded aviation fuels.
+• The Eliminate Aviation Gasoline Lead Emissions (EAGLE) group's latest bulletin details the Piston Aviation Fuels Initiative (PAFI) and its role in the FAA potentially issuing "fleet authorization" for new fuels, such as Lyondell/Basell's, after extensive compatibility and performance testing.

 See a mistake?
 Contact us.